open5e/open5e/source/Spellcasting/spells_a-z/f/faerie-fire.rst

 foot radius.

-Any attack roll against an affected creature or object has advantage if the attacker can see it, and the affected creature or object can’t benefit from being invisible.
+Any attack roll against an affected creature or object has advantage if the attacker can see it, and the affected creature or object can't benefit from being invisible.